Bachelor's of Applied Human Services Online

 - Community Outreach Worker

 Degree holders are also prepared to enter graduate programs in Counseling, Social Work, and Psychology.
-The Ohio University Counselor Education program offers a master's degree eligible for counseling licensure.
+The Ohio University Counselor Education program offers a M.Ed. degree in Counselor Education that prepares graduates for counseling licensure in the state of Ohio.
+The program offers three areas of specialization: (a) clinical mental health counseling, (b) clinical mental health/clinical rehabilitation counseling, and (c) school counseling.

 For more information, contact: